vicolaspetru/merged_repo/readme.txt

 = 3.0.3 =
 * Fixed issue with disallowed attribute `classname` present in HTML tag
+* Removed some assets to not load on single page if Recipe Card is not present in the post

 = 3.0.2 =
 * Added option in Recipe Card -> Performance to load assets when needed (only on single pages or on all pages)